 What are the steps to restrict the access to my backend to only Azure Front Door?

 To ensure optimal performance of Front Door's features, you should only allow traffic that comes from Azure Front Door to reach your origin.
 As a result, unauthorized or malicious requests encounter the security and routing policies of Front Door and are denied access.
 To learn how to secure your origin, see Secure traffic to Azure Front Door origins.

 Does the anycast IP of my Front Door remain the same throughout its lifetime?

-The IP address of your Front Door's frontend anycast is fixed and may not change as long as you use the Front Door.
+The IP address of your Front Door's frontend anycast is fixed and might not change as long as you use the Front Door.
 However, the fixed IP address of your Front Door's frontend anycast isn't a guarantee.
 Avoid relying on the IP directly.

 Does Azure Front Door offer static or dedicated IPs?

 Azure Front Door is a dynamic service that routes traffic to the best available backend.
 It doesn't offer static or dedicated frontend anycast IPs at this time.

 Does AFD provide telemetry to show which rules engine rule AFD processes for each request?

 Yes.
 Refer to the MatchedRulesSetName property under Access Logs.